 In December 2002, the FASB issued SFAS No. 148, "Accounting for Stock-Based Compensation-Transition and Disclosure".
-FAS 148 amends SFAS No. 123, "Accounting for Stock-Based Compensation", to provide alternative methods of transition for an entity that voluntarily adopts the fair value recognition method of recording stock option expense.
-SFAS 148 also amends the disclosure provisions of SFAS 123 and Accounting Principles Board ("APB") Opinion No. 28, "Interim Financial Reporting", to require disclosure in the summary of significant accounting policies of the effects of an entity's accounting policy with respect to stock options on reported net income and earnings per share in annual and interim financial statements.
+FAS 148 amended SFAS No. 123, "Accounting for Stock-Based Compensation", to provide alternative methods of transition for an entity that voluntarily adopts the fair value recognition method of recording stock option expense.
+SFAS 148 also amended the disclosure provisions of SFAS 123 and Accounting Principles Board ("APB") Opinion No. 28, "Interim Financial Reporting", to require disclosure in the summary of significant accounting policies of the effects of an entity's accounting policy with respect to stock options on reported net income and earnings per share in annual and interim financial statements.

-SFAS No. 123 established financial accounting and reporting standards for stock-based employee compensation plans, including all arrangements by which employees receive shares of stock or other equity instruments of the employer, or the employer incurs liabilities to employees in amounts based on the price of the employer's stock.
+SFAS No. 123 establishes financial accounting and reporting standards for stock-based employee compensation plans, including all arrangements by which employees receive shares of stock or other equity instruments of the employer, or the employer incurs liabilities to employees in amounts based on the price of the employer's stock.
 SFAS No. 123 defines a fair value based method of accounting for an employee stock option or similar equity instrument, and encourages all entities to adopt that method of accounting for all of their employee stock compensation plans.
 However, it also allows an entity to continue to measure compensation cost using the intrinsic value based method of accounting prescribed by APB Opinion No. 25, "Accounting for Stock Issued to Employees".
 The Company has elected to continue using APB Opinion No. 25 and to make pro forma disclosures of net income and earnings per share as if the fair value based method of accounting defined in SFAS No. 123 had been applied.

-In 1998, the Company's shareholders approved an incentive stock option plan authorizing the issuance of option grants for up to 166,666 shares.
+In 1998, the Company's shareholders approved a stock option plan authorizing the issuance of option grants for up to 166,666 shares.
 In 2003, the Company's shareholders approved an amendment to the plan authorizing the Company to issue option grants for a total of 2,000,000 shares.
 In 2001, the Company granted to each of its five directors options to purchase 3,333 shares at \$10.50 per share, the market value of the Company's common stock on the date of the grant.
+During the second quarter of 2004, the Company's shareholders approved the 2004 Stock Incentive Plan whereby the Compensation Committee of the Company's Board of Directors is authorized, subject to certain limitations, to grant up to 850,000 shares of restricted stock, stock options, or other stock-based compensation.
+In connection with the approval of the 2004 Stock Incentive Plan, as amended, the Company's Board of Directors has voted to terminate the 1998 stock option plan, while leaving the previously-granted stock options in place.